 The Company is permitted under its licence to pass costs such as non-domestic rates and costs charged by Ofgem associated with running the OFTO tender regime to its customer.

 Transmission system capability (capacity)

-The Company has reported 99.98% transmission availability based on the maximum capacity of the system for the performance year ended 31 December 2022 (31 December 2021: 100%) - see "Transmission System Availability" below, reflecting two short outages due to protection trip tests.
+The Company has reported 100% transmission availability based on the maximum capacity of the system for the performance year ended 31 December 2023 (31 December 2022: 99.96%) - see "Transmission System Availability" below.